ModelAtlasofTheEarth/metadata_schema/README.md

-# M@TE Metadata overview (m@tadata)
+# M@TE Metadata Model (m@te-data)

-We refer to `m@tadata' as the metadata model and implemetation used in the M@TE project. m@tadata a collection of resources represented as a Schema.org types, that together form a meaningful unit for the purposes of communication, citation, distribution, preservation, etc. The development was informed by projects such as codemeta, ro-crate amd comses.net
+We refer to `m@te-data' as the metadata model and implemetation used in the M@TE project. m@te-data refers to collection of resources represented as a Schema.org types, that together form a meaningful unit for the purposes of communication, citation, distribution, preservation, etc. The development was informed by projects such as codemeta, ro-crate amd comses.net

 ## Summary

-In `m@tadata', the idea of a computational model is encapsulated through a collection of several `schema.org` types or entities.
-Similar to ro-crate, we us an @graph array to add entities to the metadata model.
+In `m@te-data', the idea of a computational model is encapsulated through a collection of several `schema.org` types or entities.

-The metadata template (m@tadata.json) is based on json-ld and schema.org, and was designed to fulfil metadata requirements (ISO 19115) used in teh NCI GeoNetwork catalog.
+The metadata template (m@te-data.json) is based on json-ld and schema.org, and was designed to fulfil metadata requirements (ISO 19115) used in teh NCI GeoNetwork catalog.

+Similar to RO-Crates, we us an @graph array to add differtent entities to the metadata model.

-The most general layer of information is collected in an object `CreativeWork'.
-This is a broad category that encompassed many applicable entities, such as Dataset, SoftWareSource code.
+The most general layer of information is collected in a`CreativeWork'.
 Many of the field requierements in ISO 19115 are easily mapped to  `CreativeWork' Properties.
 For instance `CreativeWork' properties will hold information about licence and author.

 Other useful entities are `DataSet', `SoftwareSourceCode' and `Publication'.
 However, the metadata format is flexilble, and additional entities may be added by the user.

 What to do with multiple entites of the same type?

+What @id takes precedence?

 ## Comparison with RO-Crate